AlexanderBengtBrodin/ImperialAssault-AttackSimulator/README.md

+# What is this?

+This is a crude tool to simulate the average damage of attacks for the "Star Wars: Imperial Assault" boardgame.

 # How to run?

 Currently, this program is not for the faint of heart.
 In the probability.scala file you will find the main method together with